Atkana/tes3mp-scripts/Random Assortment of tes3mp Scripting Knowledge.md

 ## Version 0.7\*
 ### Calling the functions of other scripts
-Quick example of how to format your script/mod/plugin/whatever the hell they're called in 0.7 (hence referred to as a scriptamajig):
+Quick example of how to format your script/mod/plugin/whatever the hell they're called in 0.7 (henceforth referred to as a scriptamajig):
 ```
 function GetValue()
 	-- Whatever